-Prizm, Ohio’s only + media outlet, will cease all publication in both digital and print form, its website reports.
+Prizm, Ohio’s only #LGBTQ+ media outlet, will cease all publication in both digital and print form, its website reports.
 Prizm’s publisher, Carol Zimmer Clark, said in a letter to readers that the COVID-19 outbreak in the United States brought financial difficulties to the publication.

 Clark cites problems distributing the magazine during a shelter-in-place order and a vanishing advertisement revenue due to cancelled events as the main reasons for this decision.